 - While typed solutions are preferred, handwritten solutions are acceptable - All solutions must be legible and contained in one file.
-Archive files are not acceptable. - Electronic submissions should be e-mailed to Dr. Geiger at Michael Geiger@uml.edu. - This assignment is worth 100 points. - 1.
+Archive files are not acceptable. - Electronic submissions should be e-mailed to Dr. Geiger at Michael_Geiger@uml.edu.
+Please include your name as part of your filename (for example, mgeiger_hw4.pdf). - This assignment is worth 100 points. - 1.
 (40 points) Write the following subroutine in x86 assembly: